 Personalized Employee Benefits Resources | PeopleKeep

-This article will explain which types of insurance coverage satisfy the individual mandate, what happens if an employee doesn’t have qualifying health coverage, and which type of coverage works with benefits such as health reimbursement arrangements (HRAs).
+In this article, we'll explain which coverage types satisfy the individual mandate, what happens if an employee doesn't have qualifying health coverage, and which type of coverage works with benefits such as health reimbursement arrangements (HRAs).

-Since various insurance options satisfy the individual mandate, you’re bound to find coverage that meets your personal and family needs.
+Various insurance options meet the individual mandate.
+So, you're bound to find coverage that meets your personal and family needs.

-We’ll cover three types of coverage that satisfy the individual mandate:
+We'll cover three types of coverage that satisfy the individual mandate, as presented in Title 26, § 1.5000-A-2 of the Internal Revenue Code2:

 Employer-sponsored coverage

-Let's start with the most popular option—employer-sponsored coverage.
-This includes any group health insurance policy you got through your job.
+Let's start with the option you're likely most familiar with: employer-sponsored coverage.
+This includes any group health insurance policy you got through your employer.
+According to KFF3, 154 million people under age 65 in the U.S. have health coverage through job-based plans.

 Examples of employer-sponsored coverage include: